cemoner/e-commerce-product/README.md

 This is a personal website made by me.
 I tried doing some challenges to improve my skills.
 I found this challenge on frontendmentor.io!

-You can access to the page by using the link below. https://dreamy-boyd-4ccd49.netlify.app/
+You can access to the page by using the link in the side. https://dreamy-boyd-4ccd49.netlify.app/

 These are some pictures that show the site.![WhatsApp Image 2022-03-13 at 1 05 52 PM](https://user-images.githubusercontent.com/73660116/158054573-62d03f8c-8a50-494a-a3de-ad4d4d26250b.jpeg)